precondition/keymapdb/db_fields_reference.md

 If the keyboard is not supported by QMK at all, use a keyboard name that makes the most sense.

-When a keymap is compatible with many different keyboards, pick the keyboard that mostly closely ressembles the keymap's layout.
+When a keymap is compatible with many different keyboards, pick the keyboard that most closely ressembles the keymap's layout.
+This will generally be the keyboard with the least amount of keys.
+People using multiple keyboards with a varying amount of keys share the same keymap among keyboards and mostly ignore the extra keys.

 This field could have been an array[categorical] but I didn't feel like keeping up with Miryoku's ever increasing list of supported keyboards.